AminAliari/AStar-Algorithm-Implantation/README.md

 ![Settings Window](http://uupload.ir/files/ljnm_screenshot.png)

-this is a AStar Algorithm Implantation which is useful for game developing and algorithm courses.
+this is a AStar Algorithm Implantation which is useful for game developing,Artificial Intelgence and algorithm courses.
 Developed with swing graphic library and java.

 • <b>how to use:</b>